Anton-Su/TRPP_Queue/readme.md

    pip install -r requirements.txt
    ```

 5. Look at the queue.db file.
-It contains data that are relevant until summer 2025.
+It contains data that are relevant until winter 2026.
 So if you are from the future, I recommend you in step 7 not to chose queue.db (or just delete it) - instead you will auto create an SQLite database file.
 After 1 hour (time that require to collect data in mirea.ru in the first setup) or something, the bot starts working (step 9).

 6. Create a bot on Telegram by talking to the [BotFather](https://t.me/botfather) and get your bot token.
 Follow the instructions provided by BotFather to create a new bot and obtain the token.